 5. Code Generation: Generate custom CSS, template parts, and block patterns from natural language descriptions

-One of the most practical additions in Beta 1 is the dedicated “Connectors” screen.
-This allows users to instantly connect WordPress with popular AI services—ranging from OpenAI to Anthropic—without the need for multiple third-party plugins.
+One of the most practical additions in the current beta cycle is the dedicated “Connectors” screen.
+This allows users to instantly connect WordPress with popular AI services, ranging from OpenAI to Anthropic, without the need for multiple third-party plugins.
 This out-of-the-box solution ensures that LLM integration becomes an integral part of the core system configuration.

 The Abilities API includes robust privacy controls that ensure sensitive data isn’t sent to AI providers unintentionally.
 Site administrators can configure which content types can be processed by AI, set up data anonymization pipelines, and audit all AI requests through comprehensive logging.
 This is particularly important for businesses handling sensitive customer data or operating in regulated industries.